istio/istio.io/content/en/docs/ops/security/root-transition/index.md

 after the new certificates are generated.
 {{< /warning >}}

-### Why my Pilot does not work and logs "handshake error"?
+### Why does Pilot not work and log "handshake error"?

-This may because the Pilot is
+This may because Pilot is
 [not using an Envoy sidecar](#how-to-check-if-pilot-has-an-envoy-sidecar), while the `controlPlaneSecurity` is enabled.
 In this case, restart both Galley and Pilot to ensure they load the new certificates.